DarekDev/parcel-flow/README.md

 ## 🤝 Contributing

 Contributions welcome!
-This is an educational example, so clarity and simplicity are priorities.
+Clarity and simplicity are key priorities for this implementation.